A Preliminary Contamination-Free Evaluation of Reasoning Models

 Long-tailed knowledge that is very infrequent in web-scale corpora.

 Evaluation Metrics: Overall scores are not available for textual tasks due to the use of different evaluation metrics across benchmarks.
-Visual task accuracy is computed using multiple rule-based evaluators—please refer to our GitHub repository for details.
+Visual task accuracy is computed using multiple types of evaluators—please refer to our GitHub repository for details.

 Citation